-(1) The value realized equals the difference between the option exercise price and the fair market value of the Common Stock on the date of exercise, multiplied by the number of shares for which the option was exercised.

-(2) Indicates shares withheld at the election of the Named Executive Officer to cover the exercise price and/or the taxes owed on the exercise of the option or the vesting of the stock award.

-(3) Mr. Skinner separate from the Company in January 2020.
-In connection with his termination of employment with the Company, Mr. Skinner received certain severance benefits including the acceleration of vesting of certain RSU's previously granted, the details of which are provided under the heading "Former Chief Financial Officer" below.
+- (1) The value realized equals the difference between the option exercise price and the fair market value of the Common Stock on the date of exercise, multiplied by the number of shares for which the option was exercised. - (2) Mr. Skinner separated from the Company in January 2020.
+In connection with his termination of employment with the Company, Mr. Skinner received certain severance benefits including the acceleration of vesting of certain RSUs previously granted, the details of which are provided under the heading "Former Chief Financial Officer" below.